Welcome to NHSGGC Digital Therapies for computerised Cognitive Behavioural Therapy (cCBT)

 If you do not have access to Clinical Portal you can fill out this interactive PDF and email or post a copy to the GP.

-Remember, if any changes are to the Future Care Plan this information needs to be sent to the GP so they can update the KIS.
+Remember, if any changes are made to the Future Care Plan this information needs to be sent to the GP so they can update the KIS.

 Guide to updating Future Care Plans on Clinical Portal (PDF)